tully-t/Xeno/GTK/README.md

 - The window, tooltip, and menu shadows of Xeno-gtk, Xeno Aurorae, Xeno Kvantum, and Xeno Plasma are not exactly similar yet, but 1:1 similarity is a goal of the theme

-- Inkscape scales (like Blur (%) and Opacity (%) on the Fill tab) have incorrect vertical margin
+- Inkscape InkScales (Blur % and Opacity % on the Fill tab) have incorrect vertical margin

-- Meld has sharp bottom window corners

 ### Unresolvable issues:

 - Text entries and spinbuttons do not respond to mouse hover: [https://gitlab.gnome.org/GNOME/gtk/-/merge_requests/122]

-- [gtk3-nocsd](https://github.com/fredldotme/gtk3-nocsd) prevents compositing for context menus and tooltips

 ### Contributing